Microwave plasma CVD diamond platforms and process expertise

 Company overview

-Founded in 1998, Carat Systems is a Boston-area CVD diamond technology company serving customers who need advanced diamond deposition equipment, process development, and technical diamond materials.
+Founded in 1998, Carat Systems is a Boston-area microwave plasma CVD diamond technology company serving customers who need advanced diamond deposition equipment, process development, and technical diamond materials.
 The company supports universities, national laboratories, semiconductor developers, optics manufacturers, thermal management programs, fusion energy efforts, and diamond producers worldwide.

 What differentiates Carat